A Supersymmetry Primer: Introduction

-It could be that there is no fundamental Higgs boson, as in technicolor models, top-quark condensate models, and models in which the Higgs boson is composite.
-Or it could be that the ultimate ultraviolet cutoff scale is much lower than the Planck scale.
-These ideas are certainly worth exploring, although they often present difficulties in their simplest forms.
-But, if the Higgs boson is a fundamental particle, and there really is physics far above the electroweak scale, then we have two remaining options: either we must make the rather bizarre assumption that there do not exist {\it any} high-mass particles or effects that couple (even indirectly or extremely weakly) to the Higgs scalar field, or else some striking cancellation is needed between the various contributions to $\Delta m_H^2$.
+It could be that the Higgs boson field is not fundamental, but rather is the result of a composite field or collective phenomenon.
+Such ideas are certainly still worth exploring, although they typically present difficulties in their simplest forms.
+In particular, so far the 125 GeV Higgs boson does appear to have properties consistent with a fundamental scalar field.
+Or, it could be that the ultimate ultraviolet cutoff scale, and therefore the mass scales of all presently undiscovered particles and condensates, are much lower than the Planck scale.
+But, if the Higgs boson is a fundamental particle, and there really is physics far above the electroweak scale, then we have two remaining options: either we must make the rather bizarre assumption that {\it none} of the high-mass particles or condensates couple (even indirectly or extremely weakly) to the Higgs scalar field, or else some striking cancellation is needed between the various contributions to $\Delta m_H^2$.

 The systematic cancellation of the dangerous contributions to $\Delta m_H^2$ can only be brought about by the type of conspiracy that is better known to physicists as a symmetry.
 Comparing eqs.~(\ref{quaddiv1}) and (\ref{quaddiv2}) strongly suggests that the new symmetry ought to relate fermions and bosons, because of the relative minus sign between fermion loop and boson loop contributions to $\Delta m_H^2$.
 (Note that $\lambda_S$ must be positive if the scalar potential is to be bounded from below.)
 If each of the quarks and leptons of the Standard Model is accompanied by two complex scalars with $\lambda_S = |\lambda_f|^2$, then the $\Lambda_{\rm UV}^2$ contributions of Figures~\ref{fig:higgscorr1}a and \ref{fig:higgscorr1}b will neatly cancel \cite{quadscancel}.
 Clearly, more restrictions on the theory will be necessary to ensure that this success persists to higher orders, so that, for example, the contributions in Figure~\ref{fig:higgscorr2} and eq.~(\ref{quaddiv3}) from a very heavy fermion are canceled by the two-loop effects of some very heavy bosons.
 Fortunately, the cancellation of all such contributions to scalar masses is not only possible, but is actually unavoidable, once we merely assume that there exists a symmetry relating fermions and bosons, called a {\it supersymmetry}.